Queen Elizabeth II Building: Rejuvenation and construction of a new public plaza (2009–2015)

 In 2006, during the premiership of Ralph Klein, then infrastructure minister Lyle Oberg announced the renovation of the building with an "unspecified budget".
 When Oberg left office, the plans did not proceed.
 In 2008, then Premier Ed Stelmach announced the $356-million redevelopment plans, which included an underground parking lot for the 650 future tenants.
 In 2009, the Stelmach administration started the rejuvenation and construction project.
 It was expected that it would be completed by 2011 or 2012.
-Ray Danyluk, who was Stelmach's Minister of Infrastructure in 2010, said that the "$356 million Federal Building and Centennial Plaza (now known as Capital Plaza) renovation and redevelopment project" that started in 2009, blended the future with Alberta's history.
+Ray Danyluk, who was Stelmach's Minister of Infrastructure in 2010, said that the "$356 million Federal Building and Centennial Plaza (now known as Violet King Henry Plaza) renovation and redevelopment project" that started in 2009, blended the future with Alberta's history.
 It would preserve the "history and beauty of an architectural landmark", and—along with the creation of the Centennial Plaza—would transform the legislature grounds into a year-round appealing public space for all Albertans.
 Because of the economic climate in 2009 there were considerable cost savings on the Federal Building redevelopment project in 2010.

 Danyluk said in the 2010 Department of Infrastructure annual report, that was reviewed favourably by the Auditor General, Merwan N. Saher, that the Stelmach government was committed to adopting Leadership in Energy and Environmental Design (LEED) standards in construction projects.
 Following the renovations, the federal building was LEED Gold certified.